 ‘The problem with London’, the New Yorker says, ‘is that everything shuts at midnight, save a few dubious clubs’.
-Well, that’s about to change thanks to MNKY HSE, the new Latin American restaurant-bar-club haunt in Mayfair.
+Well, not at Latin American restaurant-bar-club haunt MNKY HSE.
 While they’ve clocked this gap, they’re also aware that no one enjoys eating succulent wagyu tomahawk with chimichurri sauce next to Jimmy Choo’s chipping away at the dance floor; the restaurant is sectioned off from the bar and dance floor upstairs, but open enough to let the buzz flow throughout.
 And there’s a real buzz here amidst a moody Latino setting.

 The music gradually picks up and by the time you’re good friends with the mixologists and on Pisco Sour no. 5, the place is practically on its feet.
 Drinks, dinner and dancing… Embrace the flash Mayfair party scene, leave your snob at home and just let go.
 You can really park yourself here and enjoy the evening without fussing over Ubers or herding friends onto the next stop.
 Head chef, Mark Morrans (latterly Group Head Chef at Senor Ceviche,) has combined those lively Latino classics with seasonal British produce, condensing this into a tapas menu to be paired with punchy cocktails.
 Highlights include the beef brisket tacos, Prawn tostadas with chorizo cider mayo, baby chicken marinated in spices and chu-toro ceviche.
 The staff’s mission is to make sure you’re having fun.
 If you want to lift your Thursday/Friday above the flickering candles of a lukewarm restaurant, head to MNKY HSE (and remember the Choos).